Roy Fowler (runner): International and national career

 His international career began in 1961 and would eventually take in 38 national selections for England.
 He won his first medal at the 1961 International Cross Country Championships, placing eighth to bring the English men to the silver medals alongside medallists Basil Heatley and Martin Hyman.
 He focused on the track in 1962 and came away with his first individual medal at the 1962 European Athletics Championships, securing the bronze medal in the 10,000 metres behind Soviet runner Pyotr Bolotnikov, in spite of a groin injury.
 Fowler was only the second British man to win a European medal at that distance, after Frank Sando.
 He made an appearance over the same distance at the British Empire and Commonwealth Games, but was far off the podium in eighth place.
 Amongst other local outings, he won the Rivington Pike fell race.

 His most successful season came in 1963.
 At the 1963 International Cross Country Championships in San Sebastián, Spain, he surprised by topping the field, beating the much more established Gaston Roelants by over ten seconds.
 Roelants (the defending champion and later European and Olympic champion) challenged Fowler to a re-match for £3000 (a very large sum for the period), but he refused as he wished to preserve his amateur status for the 1964 Tokyo Olympics.
 This ultimately was not to occur, however, as persistent pain in his shins was diagnosed as hairline fractures and he was absent from the sport for a year and a half.

 After returning from his injury he made three further top level international appearances and these were successful ones.
 After winning the Cross Internacional Juan Muguerza meet, he was fourth at the 1966 International Cross Country Championships in Rabat, leading the English men to the team gold with the help of Ron Hill, Tim Johnston and Mike Freary.
 At the European Champion Clubs Cup Cross Country in 1967 he was runner-up to old rival Roelants, but this was enough bring North Staffs & Stone Harriers to its first (and thus far only) ever team title at the competition.

-Nationally, his greatest achievement was a win in the six miles at the AAA Championships in 1962.
+Nationally, his greatest achievement was becoming the British 6 miles champion at the 1962 AAA Championships.
 He won this title in a time of 27:49.8 minutes, which was a British and Commonwealth record at the time.
 Despite his international success in cross country, he never won at the English Cross Country Championships, having only had two top three finishes with second to Basil Heatley in 1963 and third behind Ron Hill and Mike Freary in 1968.
 In his last senior cross country appearance, aged 33, he won a bronze medal at the 1968 International Cross Country Championships.
 Tunisia's Mohamed Gammoudi topped the rankings but the Englishmen, led by Hill in second and Fowler in third, again topped the team rankings.